sozialhelden/accessibility-cloud-js/README.md

 - Run `yarn version [major|minor|patch]` to create a new library version

 ## Translating

 ### Translation process

 Translations are created using [transifex](https://www.transifex.com/sozialhelden/accessibility-cloud/js-widget/).

 You can add translations by using [c3po](https://alexmost.gitbooks.io/c-3po-book/content/)'s `t` function in the code.
-The library works similar to gettext, but template string insertion and plurals are not supported (yet).
+The API works similar to gettext, but template string insertion and plurals are not supported (yet).

-New translations are automatically synced to transifex when you build a new version with `yarn build` or when you create a new version with `yarn version [major|minor|patch]`.
+When you build a new version with `yarn build` or when you create a new version with `yarn version [major|minor|patch]`, translations are automatically synced with transifex.

 ### How translation syncing works internally

-- Pushing translations: When building with `yarn build`, the C3PO library creates a PO template file with all found strings from our source code in `dist/translations.pot`.
+- Pushing translations: When building with `yarn build`, the C3PO library creates a PO template file (`dist/translations.pot`) with all found strings used as arguments to the `t` function.
 This file is pushed to transifex with `tx push -s dist/translations.pot`.
-- Pulling translations: When all strings are translated there, you can build a new version with `yarn version`, which runs `tx pull -a`.
-This downloads the translations from transifex and stores them as `.po`-Files in the `translations/` directory.
+- Pulling translations: When all strings are translated there, you can build a new version with `yarn build`, which runs `tx pull -a`.
+This downloads the translations from transifex and stores them as `.po`-Files in the `src/translations/` directory.
 The build process extracts the strings from there and stores them in `translations.js`.
 This ES6 module contains all translations as JS object-structure.